The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Results for different chips

 \section{Results for different \spikey{} chips}

-The experimental protocol presented in the main text was used for two additional \spikey{} chips.
-Different chips show different realizations of fixed-pattern noise, and hence calibration was repeated for each chip (\prettyref{fig:calib}, \prettyref{appfig:chip603}A and \ref{appfig:chip605}A).
-In the calibrated state free membrane potentials (and spike trains) are decorrelated by inhibitory feedback for all chips (\prettyref{fig:corr_calib}, \prettyref{appfig:chip603}B and \ref{appfig:chip605}B).
-However, the more uncalibrated the system is, the more the results differ between chips, which is likely to be caused by different extents of intrinsic fixed-pattern noise.
-This is most pronounced for chip $2$ (\prettyref{appfig:chip603}B), where the input correlations of the \fbrep{} case reaches that of the \rand{} scenario for the uncalibrated state, which means that the input of neurons is not decorrelated by the inhibitory feedback anymore.
+We have performed the same experiments as described in the main text using two additional \spikey{} chips of the current version (5).
+Different chips show different realizations of fixed-pattern noise, and hence calibration was repeated for each chip separately (\prettyref{fig:calib}, \prettyref{appfig:chipsv5}A).
+For all chips we find qualitatively the same results as described above: in the \fb{} case, free membrane potentials (and spike trains) are decorrelated by inhibitory feedback and correlations increase with an increasing level of heterogeneity (\prettyref{fig:corr_calib}, \prettyref{appfig:chipsv5}B).